mandele1999/fashion-retail-sales/README.md

 ## Objectives

+Objective:
+To explore and model customer purchasing behavior in the fashion retail sector by analyzing transactional data.
+The project aims to extract actionable insights on sales trends, product popularity, and payment preferences, and to build a machine learning model to predict purchase amounts.
+An interactive dashboard will support decision-making by visualizing key retail metrics.

 - Explore customer purchasing behavior and product trends
 - Clean and preprocess raw transactional data
 - Train machine learning models to predict: